Trending Topics

 EMS training programs typically cover legal issues, like negligence, in passing.
 It tends to be easier to lightly touch on the material just enough to cover exam questions.
 In my own experience, far too little is done to instill a real, usable understanding of just how legal issues affect EMS professionals — information that can protect providers from unknowingly facing potential entanglements.

-Negligence and the EMS Professional
+Negligence and the EMS professional

 One legal issue that affects every emergency responder is negligence.
 To be honest, I don’t recall learning much about negligence in EMT school.
 But then again, that was nearly 30 years ago.

 When I became a paramedic in 1989, I was told vaguely that negligence was a foul but generally hidden monster that could kill my career.
 As far as I knew, good patient care and following procedures would keep me insulated from the threat of any legal action.
 I found out I was very wrong.
-I was WMDs-in-Iraq wrong.

-While a negligent act can certainly carry a devastating cost, understanding negligence and how it fits into a provider’s daily life can help keep the monster at bay.
+While a negligent act can carry a devastating cost, understanding negligence and how it fits into a provider’s daily life can help keep the monster at bay.
 In a simple summary of what I will cover, negligence arises when:

 • There is a duty to act